Archdiocese of Gorizia: Troubles with Joseph II

 On 20 August 1788, under pressure from Emperor Joseph II, Pope Pius VI abolished the diocese of Trieste and Archdiocese of Gorizia, merging them into the new diocese of Gradisca.
 On the same day, the diocese of Pedena, was suppressed, and its territory was added to that of Gradisca.
+In 1791 its name was changed in "Diocese of Gorizia and Gradisca", and Trieste was restored as an independent see.

 Restoration of archdiocese

-On 27 July 1830, at the request of the Emperor Franz, the archdiocese of Ljubljana was reduced to the status of a diocese, and the diocese of Gorizia e Gradisca was restored as the metropolitan archbishopric of Gorizia e Gradisca by Pope Pius VIII.
+On 27 July 1830, at the request of the Emperor Franz, the diocese of Gorizia e Gradisca was restored as the metropolitan archbishopric of Gorizia e Gradisca by Pope Pius VIII.
 The ecclesiastical province of Gorizia was to have as suffragan dioceses: Ljubljana, Trieste (with Capodistria), Parenzo, and Pola.

 In March 1941, a diocesan synod was held in Gorizia by Archbishop Carlo Margotti.

-On 27 November 1971, Archbishop Joseph Pogacnick of Ljubljana and Joannes Jenko, the Apostolic Administrator of Gorizia e Gradesca, agreed to a minor exchange of territories.
+On 27 November 1971, Archbishop Joseph Pogacnick of Ljubljana and Joannes Jenko, the Apostolic Administrator of the slovenian part of Gorizia e Gradisca, agreed to a minor exchange of territories.

 On 17 October 1977, the ancient diocese of Koper (Capodistria, Justinopolis) was revived and separated from the diocese of Trieste, in order to address the fact that the two dioceses were in different countries, Yugoslavia and Italy.
 The anomalous territories of the diocese of Gorizia e Gradisca which were in Slavonia were removed from the diocese and added to the territory of the diocese of Koper.
+Since 1947 the slovenian part of the Archdiocese was under the government of an apostolic administrator.

 On 30 September 1986, on orders of Pope John Paul II, the name of the diocese was simplified to Archdiocese of Gorizia.
 The name Gradisca was to be preserved as the name of a titular archbishopric.